dberman4/XTeam_20/rules.md

 We will use a text file on GitHub as a "to-do" list and check off tasks as they are completed with the the date and time they are completed at

-## How will will communicate difficulties with a task assigned to us
+## How will will (we?) communicate difficulties with a task assigned to us
+Message eachother in the group-chat and be specific.
+Meeting before deadlines so that we can help eachother in person.

 ## How we will back up each other to ensure that deadlines are not missed